Feminist language reform: Switzerland

 Switzerland has attempted to implement feminist language reform both formally and informally.
-However, changes in Switzerland have proven to be complicated due to the fact that Switzerland is a multilingual country (with the major languages being German, French, and Italian).
+However, changes in Switzerland have proven to be complicated because Switzerland is a multilingual country (with the major languages being German, French, and Italian).
 The Bulletin Suisse de Linguistique Appliquée (Swiss Bulletin of Applied Linguistics) addressed this issue in 2000 when it created a special issue dedicated to the feminization of language in Switzerland.
 The bulletin attempted to critique language in Switzerland by creating a composite image of all the languages in Switzerland and how they interact with gender.

 The most commonly spoken language in Switzerland is German.
 German is a gendered language.
 This has concerned some language activists due to the fact that many important societal positions such as judge and professor possess the gender of male and are often referred to as he/him.
 Activists worry that the gendering of those words discourages women from entering those fields.
 This facet of the German language is particularly important in Switzerland because it was historically used as a justification to restrict women's right to vote and pass the bar.

 Various attempts to implement feminist language reform have been undertaken in German-speaking Switzerland.
 The government and other organizations have attempted to implement language feminization in the realms of policy making, teaching, advertising, etc. Feminization of language refers to when in writing or talking traditional male words are feminized by either using the feminine variant of the word or adding a feminine suffix.
 However, these attempts have had only limited success.
 For example, private Swiss radio and television broadcasts still generally use the generic-masculine form of words.

 The second most commonly spoken language in Switzerland is French which is also a gendered language.
 The French language raises similar concerns to that of the German language.
 This is because many nouns (especially those of professions) are gendered.
 To address these concerns, the Swiss government has created a guide on the non-sexist use of the French language.
 However, these attempts at change have been met with little success.
 This is due to the fact that Switzerland has limited influence over the French language.
 Meanwhile, France and specifically the government backed Académie Française (the French council for matters relating to the French language) has resisted feminist language reform.

 French

-Many French occupational nouns have since the 17th century only had a masculine default form.
+Many French occupational nouns have, since the 17th century, only had a masculine default form.
 In the past, there was confusion when the job was held by a woman as the noun would still be treated as masculine although the position holder was feminine.
-This then led to writers needed to clarify that they were referring to a woman through other clues in the sentence.
+This then led to writers needing to clarify that they were referring to a woman through other clues in the sentence.